 Abstract

 Adeno-associated virus (AAV) is a human DNA virus that has a broad host range and can be grown both as an integrated provirus and as a lytic genome.
 These properties suggested that AAV may be useful as a mammalian transduction vector.
-To test this possibility, we have isolated a recombinant AAV viral stock in which the neomycin resistance gene was substituted for the AAV capsid genes.
-Using this recombinant stock, we have demonstrated that AAV can be used to transduce foreign DNA into human and murine tissue culture cells.
-In addition, we have demonstrated that, if the transductants are superinfected with a helper virus (adenovirus), the recombinant AAV genome is rescued from the proviral state and amplified to high copy number.
+To test this possibility, a recombinant AAV viral stock in which the neomycin resistance gene was substituted for the AAV capsid genes was isolated.
+Using this recombinant stock, it was demonstrated that AAV can be used to transduce foreign DNA into human and murine tissue culture cells.
+If the transductants are superinfected with a helper virus (adenovirus), the recombinant AAV genome is rescued from the proviral state and amplified to high copy number.
 These unique features of AAV vectors suggest that they may have a broad utility in the study of biological problems.
-Because AAV, itself, is nonpathogenic in both humans and animals, these vectors also may be useful for the purpose of gene therapy.
+Because AAV, itself, is nonpathogenic in both human and animals, these vectors also may be useful for the purpose of gene therapy.